 There’s a delicate balance between eliminating screen scraping and maintaining the convenience of sharing your data with a third party.
 This is where open banking comes to the rescue.

-Open banking offers a common, open API standard to communicate and exchange data, with all the built-in security protocols such as FAPI and OIDC, allowing for efficient and secure data exchange.
 One organization that is taking the lead on the creation and use of a common standard is the Financial Data Exchange (FDX), a consortium of all the players in the financial ecosystem.

 The Government of Canada’s Advisory Committee on Open Banking announced last year that they would launch the initial phase of an open banking framework by January 2023 to help eliminate screen scraping.

-As Eyal Sivan, Axway’s Head of Open Banking, puts it, this is a big step and will change how data is shared in the financial ecosystem, paving the way for more innovation and opening opportunities.
+This is a big step and will change how data is shared in the financial ecosystem, paving the way for more innovation and opening opportunities.

 Beyond just providing a more secure and reliable alternative to screen scraping, open banking is shaking up the world of finance with more ways to save money, move money, and improve financial well-being.